 We expect to fund our future working capital, capital expenditures and debt service requirements from cash generated from operations, existing cash, cash equivalents and marketable investment securities balances, and cash generated through raising additional capital.
-The amount of capital required to fund our future working capital and capital expenditure needs varies, depending on, among other things, the rate at which we acquire new subscribers and the cost of subscriber acquisition and retention, including capitalized costs associated with our new and existing subscriber equipment lease programs.
-Certain of our capital expenditures for 2019 are expected to be driven by the costs associated with subscriber premises equipment.
-These expenditures are necessary to operate and maintain our DISH TV services.
+We will need to make significant additional investments to, among other things, commercialize, build-out, and integrate our wireless spectrum licenses and related assets.
+The amount of capital required to fund our future working capital and capital expenditure needs varies, depending on, among other things, the rate at which we deploy our 5G network and the rate at which we acquire new subscribers and the cost of subscriber acquisition and retention, including capitalized costs associated with our new and existing subscriber equipment lease programs.

+Certain of our capital expenditures for 2020 are expected to be driven by the rate at which we deploy our 5G network as well as costs associated with subscriber premises equipment.
+These expenditures are necessary for the deployment of our 5G network as well as to operate and maintain our DISH TV services.
 Consequently, we consider them to be non-discretionary.

-Our capital expenditures vary depending on the number of satellites leased or under construction at any point in time, and could increase materially as a result of increased competition, significant satellite failures, or economic weakness and uncertainty.
+Our capital expenditures vary depending on the number of satellites leased or under construction at any point in time and could increase materially as a result of increased competition, significant satellite failures, or economic weakness and uncertainty.
 Our DISH TV subscriber base has been declining and there can be no assurance that our DISH TV subscriber base will not continue to decline and that the pace of such decline will not accelerate.
 In the event that our DISH TV subscriber base continues to decline, it will have a material adverse long-term effect on our cash flow.
-In addition, the rulings in the Telemarketing litigation requiring us to pay up to an aggregate amount of \$341 million and imposing certain injunctive relief against us, if upheld, would have a material adverse effect on our cash, cash equivalents and marketable investment securities balances and our business operations.
-In addition, we expect to incur capital expenditures in 2019 related to the commercialization of our existing wireless spectrum licenses, including capital expenditures associated with our wireless projects and potential purchase of additional wireless spectrum licenses discussed below.
+In addition, the rulings in the Telemarketing litigation requiring us to pay up to an aggregate amount of \$280 million and imposing certain injunctive relief against us, if upheld, would have a material adverse effect on our cash, cash equivalents and marketable investment securities balances and our business operations.
+In addition, we expect to incur capital expenditures in 2020 related to the commercialization of our existing wireless spectrum licenses, including capital expenditures associated with our wireless projects and 5G Network Deployment, and potential purchase of additional wireless spectrum licenses, discussed below.
 The amount of capital required will also depend on the levels of investment necessary to support potential strategic initiatives that may arise from time to time.
 These factors, including a reduction in our available future cash flows, could require that we raise additional capital in the future.